Centralised Gas Hot Water Service Reimbursement Policy

-LAHC will only reimburse the supply charge where hot water is the only gas appliance in use and the applicant has submitted all required gas bills.
+LAHC will only reimburse the supply charge where hot water is the only gas appliance.

-LAHC will only deduct from the reimbursement the percentage of the usage discount relating to the gas hot water usage.
+When bills have been provided LAHC will only deduct from the reimbursement the percentage of a usage discount relating to the gas hot water usage.

 LAHC will not reimburse the following:

 - Gas credit rebate